canonical/pebble/README.md

         # Only one of "http", "tcp", or "exec" may be specified.
         exec:
             # (Required) Command line to execute.
 The command is executed
-            # directly; use "/bin/sh -c '...'" to run via the shell.
+            # directly, not interpreted by a shell.
             command: <commmand>

             # (Optional) A list of key/value pairs defining environment